 Unattached athletes may not participate in any MIAA-sponsored or MIAA-sanctioned event.
 An unattached athlete is not a school activity participant, but rather is an individual single event athlete.
-Association tournaments were developed for athletes who are part of a school team, having practiced and competed throughout the season with their high school team.
+Association tournaments were developed for season-long school participants who practice and compete season long with their own high school teams.